aplotnikov/kata01/README.md

 * when (if ever) does rounding take place?
 * how do you keep an audit trail of pricing decisions (and do you need to)?
 * are costs and prices the same class of thing?
-* if a shelf of 100 cans is priced using ìbuy two, get one freeî, how do you value the stock?
+* if a shelf of 100 cans is priced using ‚Äúbuy two, get one free‚Äù, how do you value the stock?

 This is an ideal shower-time kata, but be careful.
 Some of the problems are more subtle than they first appear.
 I suggest that it might take a couple of weeks worth of showers to exhaust the main alternatives.